dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ```

 Retrieves an event published by _workflowUUID_ for a given key using the [events API](../tutorials/workflow-communication-tutorial#events-api).
-A call to `getEvent` waits for the workflow to publish the key, returning `null` if the wait times out:
+A call to `getEvent` waits for the workflow to publish the key, returning `null` if the wait times out.

 ---